andreamatos/kafka-on-springboot/README.md

 ## Install and run local zookeeper
 Kafka needs to keep some basic information and use zookeeper for it, whoever create /data/zookeeper.

-To run zookeeper is nescessary to create a configureation on /kafka_local/apache-zookeeper-3.7.0-bin/conf/zoo.cfg
+To run zookeeper is nescessary to create a configuration on /kafka_local/apache-zookeeper-3.7.0-bin/conf/zoo.cfg

 ```
 tickTime=2000